Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Learning-regularization balance produces Hebbian learning

-Thus, the update must have a positive alignment with the Hebbian rule on average.
+We see that the update must have a positive alignment with the Hebbian rule on average.
 This shows an intriguing and yet surprising fact: any algorithm with weight decay may look like a Hebbian rule, and the Hebbian rule may just be a ``universal" projection of more complicated algorithms.
+This is a weaker but rather universal result.
+It is different from Eq.~\ref{eq: sgd alignment} in the sense that Eq.~\ref{eq: sgd alignment} predicts that the learning signal and the Hebbian rule are statistically correlated, whereas this result only says that they have the same direction when averaged over all stimuli.
+This theory can naturally be extended to the case when the weight decay strength $\gamma$ is different for different neurons, which we discuss in Appendix~\ref{appendix:non-uniform-wd}.
+Also, this theory can be presented in a fully formal style, which we present in Appendix \ref{appendix:out-of-stationarity}, where we also describe how this Hebbian alignment emerges outside of stationarity.